Amplify Credit Union mortgage review

 - Submit your application to see your loan options and rates.

-- Upload documents for the loan team to review by clicking Documents in the top right-hand corner of your account page.
+- Upload documents for the loan team to review by choosing Documents in the top right corner of your account page.
+An underwriter will contact you for any additional information.

 Amplify Credit Union reviews and complaints

-Amplify doesn’t have any reviews on Trustpilot but is accredited with the Better Business Bureau (BBB), with an A+ BBB rating.
-However, with just 1.5 out of 5 stars, customers complain of billing mistakes and poor communication with loan officers.
-It keeps its ratings by addressing and responding to most complaints.
+Amplify doesn’t have many online customer reviews but is accredited with the Better Business Bureau (BBB) and has an A+ rating as of April 2021.
+With only three customer reviews, the credit union has earned 1 out of 5 stars, with customers complaining of billing mistakes and poor communication with loan officers.
+Amplify has responded to eight customer complaints over the past three years.

 Pros and cons of Amplify Credit Union

-- Easy-to-use loan application.
-Its account portal is straightforward, showing where you are in the loan process, and what you still need to do to complete your application.
+- User-friendly loan application.
+Its account portal is straightforward, showing where you are in the loan process and what you still need to do to complete your application.

 - Limited branches.
-With only six branches locations throughout Texas, speaking to a loan officer can be tough.
-However, members can visit any Texas Shared Branch service to make a loan payment.
+With only five branch locations throughout Texas, speaking to a loan officer can be tough.
+However, members can visit any Credit Union Shared Branch to make a loan payment.

 What is Amplify Credit Union?

-Established in 1967, Amplify Credit Union is a member-owned financial cooperative in Central Texas.
+Established in 1967, Amplify is a member-owned credit union in Central Texas.
 It has almost $1 billion in assets across more than 60,000 members.
 They also offer banking services, credit cards and insurance policies.

 Kimberly Ellis is a writer at Finder.
 She hails from New York City with a BA from Queens College and a New York State teaching certificate.
 After teaching in both public and private schools, Kimberly decided to take the world by storm and dive into the media industry — where she covers everything from home loans and investing to K–12 education and shopping.
 She’s also an aspiring polyglot, always in a book and forever on the hunt for the perfect classic red lipstick.